-If you want a good overview of Afghanistan, you should spend at least three weeks there.
-Travelling to Afghanistan takes a long time.
-In this three-week itinerary, only those sites and cities that were not affected by insecurity in 2012 are indicated.
+If you want to get a good overview of Afghanistan, you have to spend at least three weeks there.
+Travelling in Afghanistan takes a lot of time.
+In this three-week itinerary, only those sites and cities that will still be free of insecurity in 2012 are indicated.

-If you want to reduce your travel time, you can fly and visit only the major cities of Afghanistan (Kabul-Mazar-Herat, or even an extension to Bamiyan if you can benefit from a UN or Pactec flight).
-Thus, in about ten days, we will go to Mazar-e-Sharif (from there, it is possible to spend a day in Balkh and eventually in Sheberghan).
-Then we will take a flight to Kabul, then Kabul-Herat, where we will stay for 2 days.
-On the return to Kabul, excursions are possible in one day.
+If you want to reduce your travel time, it is possible to take a plane and visit only the major cities of Afghanistan (Kabul-Mazar-Herat, or even an extension to Bamiyan if you can benefit from a UN or Pactec flight).
+Thus, in about ten days, we will go to Mazar-e-Sharif (from there, it is possible to go and spend a day in Balkh and possibly in Sheberghan).
+Then we'll take a flight to Kabul, then Kabul-Herat, where we'll stay for 2 days.
+On the way back to Kabul, excursions can be made in one day.

 Loading in progress...